 Many people would want to voluntary contribute more than the statutory limit to their EPF accounts given the solid nature of this savings instrument.
 That can be done easily via VPF.
 An employee can contribute an additional amount (over and above the 12% of basic salary in EPF).
 This is called Voluntary Provident Fund.
 However, the employer is not bound to do a matching contribution.
 And VPF is not a separate account.
 It is only a means of investing additional money in the same EPF account.
 Both VPF and EPF have the same interest rates.
 You can have a look at historical VPF interest rates if you want.
 Also, check out the discussion on PPF Vs. VPF.

 But inspite of being a solid retirement savings product, please do not be under the notion that its enough for retirement.
 Your Provident Fund is not enough for retirement.
+And niether will be the higher EPS pension option that was made available to EPF subscribers in 2023.

 A good retirement portfolio should have a smart mix of both equity and debt in it.
 So debt aspect can definitely be handled via provident fund like EPF and PPF and NPS to an extent.
 But since retirement for most young savers is decades away, it is very important to have equity investments as part of your retirement savings plan.
 And that can be handled by regular SIP in well-chosen, investment-worthy mutual funds.